Koha-Community/kohadocs/source/acquisitions.rst

 .. _acquisition-searches-label:

-Acquisition Searches
+Acquisition searches
 -------------------------------------

-At the top of the various Acquisition pages there is a quick search box where you can perform either a Vendor Search or an Order Search.
+At the top of the various Acquisition pages there is a quick search box where you can perform either a Vendor search or an Order search.

 |image860|

-In the Vendor Search you can enter any part of the vendor name to get results.
+In the Vendor search you can enter any part of the vendor name to get results.

 |image861|

-Using the Orders Search you can search for items that have been ordered with or without the vendor.
+Using the Orders search you can search for items that have been ordered with or without the vendor.

 |image862|